 Against that backdrop, the upcoming primary looms large.
 Although the plan was unanimously approved in 2012, a new district election system that took effect later that year resulted in an expanded and more polarized board whose members may differ sharply when it comes to approving specific measures — and their price tags.

 At the same time, several candidates seeking to unseat current commissioners are emphasizing things like affordable housing or cutting taxes rather than environmental issues.
-And with no Republican candidate in District 1 and no Democrat in District 3, whoever wins the primary in those races will be assured a seat on the board.
+And with no Republican candidate in District 1 and no Democrat in District 3, whoever wins the primary in those races will likely be assured a seat on the board.
 Meanwhile, Republican Christina Merrill, who lost to Ellen Frost in 2012 by a mere 18 votes, looks to mount a strong challenge to whichever Democrat wins the District 2 primary.

 Thus, the upcoming election gives local voters a chance to help shape the county’s sustainability policies for years to come.